flutter/website/src/content/ui/interactivity/focus.md

 To listen for key events in a subtree, set `Focus.onKeyEvent` to a handler.
 This handler should either listen to the key, or handle the key and stop its propagation to other widgets.
+To just listen, you can also use the `KeyboardListener` widget.

 Key events start at the focus node that has primary focus.
 If that node doesn't return `KeyEventResult.handled` from